jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 ## Human Biology is Out, Technology is In

 The Boston Symphony had a problem.
 No one knew why their orchestra had so many men.
-There were plenty of talented female musicians challenging males for orchestra seats, yet not many were making the cut.
+There were plenty of talented female musicians challenging males for orchestra seats, yet women weren't making the cut.
 The auditions were already blind, so the symphony tried another technique to fix their problem.
 They asked musicians to take off their shoes before auditioning.

 Voilà!
 Not hearing the shoes rid all evidence of gender and within a few years the orchestra had even girls and guys.
 Evolution gave a standing ovation because anything that gets in the way of the best solution, like gender, is all noise.